Official websites use .gov

 Clinical studies, animal models, and treatment of osteoglophonic dysplasia (OGD)

-We used CRISPR to knock in the most common variant causative of OGD; the variant Fgfr1 p.(N330I) was chosen not only based on its frequency but also on the fact that it has been associated with FGF23 excess and consequent hypophosphatemia in OGD patients.
+We used CRISPR to knock in the most common variant causative of OGD; we chose the variant Fgfr1 p.(N330I) not only based on its frequency but also on the fact that it has been associated with FGF23 excess and consequent hypophosphatemia in OGD patients.
 We performed skeletal phenotyping of the mutant Fgfr1N330I/+ (OGD) mice via morphometrics, Faxitron imaging, microCT, and histological analysis.
 We will measure plasma phosphate and FGF23 levels via ELISA, and compare FGF23 mRNA in bone using RNA in situ hybridization technology.
 We have also undertaken transcriptomics with RNA obtained from bone to assess which pathways are dysregulated in the skeleton of OGD mice.

-Fgfr1N330I/+ mice display reduced body weight, decreased naso-anal length, shortened long bones, and craniofacial differences that closely recapitulate the human phenotype.
+Fgfr1N330I/+ mice display reduced body weight, shortened naso-anal length, shortened long bones, and craniofacial differences that closely recapitulate the human phenotype.
 Histology of femurs and tibiae revealed severe disorganization of the growth-plate cartilage.
 Plasma phosphorus was lower than in controls, driven by a marked elevation in circulating FGF23 levels.

 As OGD is caused by an overactive FGFR1 receptor, I hypothesized that inhibiting the signaling pathway would lead to phenotypic improvement.
-We tested a small-molecule tyrosine kinase inhibitor with activity against FGFR (Infigratinib) for ERK phosphorylation in cultured osteoblasts and for restoration of growth in our animal model of OGD.
-Infigratinib has been successfully used to treat advanced tumor-induced osteomalacia and was approved by the FDA for the treatment of cholangiocarcinoma resulting from FGFR2 rearrangements; it is currently being evaluated as a treatment of achondroplasia, a related skeletal dysplasia caused by overactivation of the FGFR3 receptor.
-Cultured osteoblasts from Fgfr1N330I/+ mice incubated with Infigratinib for one hour exhibited a 76% decrease in ERK phosphorylation compared with vehicle control.
+We tested a small-molecule tyrosine kinase inhibitor with activity against FGFR (Infigratinib) for ERK (extracellular signal-regulated kinase) phosphorylation in cultured osteoblasts and for restoration of growth in our animal model of OGD.
+Infigratinib has been successfully used to treat advanced tumor-induced osteomalacia and was approved by the FDA for the treatment of cholangiocarcinoma resulting from FGFR2 rearrangements; it is currently being evaluated as a treatment for achondroplasia, a related skeletal dysplasia caused by overactivation of the FGFR3 receptor.
+Cultured osteoblasts from Fgfr1N330I/+ mice incubated with Infigratinib for one hour exhibited a 76% reduction in ERK phosphorylation compared with vehicle control.
 We then performed a pilot project treating a small number of young Fgfr1N330I/+ animals (P1-P16) with 2mg/kg/d of subcutaneous Infigratinib to assess its effect in vivo.
 The lengths and weights of the treated mutant animals were intermediate between those of the untreated mutant and the wild-type mice.

 Gene identification in Trevor disease, a mosaic skeletal disorder

 The underlying etiology of several skeletal dysplasias remains unknown.
 Finding novel molecular causes of congenital skeletal disorders will contribute to the understanding of skeletal physiology and pathology, which are crucial to generating ideas for targeted treatments.
 Trevor disease is characterized by skeletal tumors around the joints, leading to altered ambulation, deformity, and pain.
-It likely represents a mosaic developmental bone disorder given that involvement is usually unilateral, there has never been a credible report of familial recurrence, and one patient has been described with an unaffected monozygotic twin.
-We hypothesized that the cause involves somatic variants in a gene (or set of genes within a pathway) critical in development.
+It likely represents a mosaic developmental bone disorder and, given that involvement is usually unilateral, there has never been a credible report of familial recurrence, and one patient has been described with an unaffected monozygotic twin.
+We hypothesized that it involves somatic variants in a gene (or set of genes within a pathway) critical in development.
 An improved understanding of these pathways in bone and cartilage could lead to targeted therapeutic strategies.

 Somatic mosaicism has long been implicated in cancer pathogenesis, but only recently have post-zygotic mosaic variants been studied in non-cancer disease and healthy individuals.
 The contribution of somatic variants to developmental skeletal disease is still poorly understood.
 The identification of the genetic etiology of Trevor disease, in particular, might have relevance not only to normal skeletal growth but also to dysregulated pathways in other mosaic disease states, such as cancer.